Baalu-SS/Baalu-SS/README.md

 ### Hi there 👋, I'm Baalu!
 ####  A data analyst enthusiast and I live in Australia.
+# 💫 About Me:
+I'm a Data analyst passionate about Data Science 📊.
+I like analysing various data and building dashboards.
+I love making scalable pipelines and improving, and optimizing systems. <br><br>🌱 I completed my Masters in Business Analytics and Marketing from the University of New South Wales, Sydney.<br>📝  I'm currently learning Data Modelling using DBT-Cloud ☁️ and Amazon 📱 Machine Learning.<br>💡 I'm interested in all things data: Big Data, Cloud, Machine Learning and Data Science<br>💬 Talk to me about Cricket  🏏, Tennis 🎾, Football⚽️, Movies 🎥,  and Photography 📸

 ![ A data analyst enthusiast and I live in Australia.](https://pbs.twimg.com/media/GJCGMFGaEAAFllV?format=png&name=900x900)

 🧲  I’m a passionate problem solver with a data-driven approach to identifying impactful solutions.